 Important: Do not enable MFA for OS X if the system is already using or has configured another multifactor service or authentication plugin.
-Doing so could cause adverse results up to, and including being unable to access the system.
+Doing so could cause adverse results, including being unable to access the system.

 Note: MFA only affects the OS login screen.
 Filevault decryption, screen saver, lock screen, etc. are not affected by this setting.

 Tip: You can enable MFA for multiple systems using the more actions menu's Enable MFA option.

 - In the JumpCloud Administrator Console, go to the Systems list.

 - Select the OS system to view its Details.

 - In the system's Settings, select Enable Multifactor Authentication on this System.

 After you select this option, you are prompted to read a notification about MFA.
 Click ok.